CrissCCL/Metaheuristic_PI_Optimization/README.md

 The table below summarizes the updated performance results obtained for each optimization technique.
-For the metaheuristic algorithms, **10 iterations** were used, as shown in the fitness evolution plots, which allow identifying **which method reaches the global or local optimum first**.
+For the metaheuristic algorithms, **100 iterations** were used, as shown in the fitness evolution plots.
+This allows identifying **which method reaches the reference optimum region first** and how efficiently each algorithm converges under the same iteration budget.

 Metaheuristic optimization methods are employed to **accelerate the search for optimal controller parameters** by avoiding the exhaustive evaluation of all possible parameter combinations, as performed by exhaustive search.